Utah Waiver Proposal - A Bad Deal for Utah Taxpayers and Government

 Utah received approval from CMS to implement work requirements on its “Adult Expansion” population in March 2019, as part of its amendment to its “Primary Care Network” 1115 waiver.
 They are now requesting to implement the work requirement under the new waiver proposal.
 Utah requires Medicaid beneficiaries who are subject to the work-reporting requirement to: register for work through the state system; complete an evaluation of employment training needs; and complete job training modules.
 If a beneficiary fails to complete the required reporting activities or fails to qualify for an exemption within a three-month period, it results in a loss in Medicaid eligibility and a loss in coverage for that individual.

 Utah is one of ten states that has received approval from CMS to impose work reporting requirements in their Medicaid programs.
-More than 18,000 beneficiaries lost coverage in a few months in Arkansas due to work reporting requirements.
+In Arkansas, the only state to this point to have disenrolled beneficiaries for failure to comply with its Medicaid work reporting requirement, more than 18,000 beneficiaries lost coverage in the first few months.
 Arkansas’ work reporting requirement waiver was then suspended by U.S. Federal Judge James Boasberg as a violation of the federal statutory requirement that Medicaid waivers promote the core objectives of the program.

 Waiver of EPSDT